Skip to Main Content

 Scientific research published in scholarly journals are often referred to as Peer-Reviewed or Scholarly Articles.
 Our library databases can help you find this information!

-An article is considered "peer-reviewed" if it has been reviewed by scholars and professionals within the field of study for which the article was written.
-This process involves reviewing how the article was written and also the research involved in the study.
-The review process involves an extensive exchange between the review panel and the author(s) and the article can only be considered for publication in a scholarly journal once it has been approved.
+An article is considered "peer-reviewed" if it has been reviewed by scholars and professionals within the field of study for the article.
+This process involves reviewing how the article was written and the research involved.
+The review process involves an extensive exchange between the review panel and the author(s), and the article can only be considered for publication in a scholarly journal once it has been approved.

 Ask yourself the following questions about the article you are viewing to determine if it is peer-reviewed: